 Cuyamaca West Side is a 5.5 mile moderately trafficked out and back trail located near Descanso, CA that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail.